chadsansing/cineris-campaign/sessions/session-5-spoilers.md

 *Food*

-- Crown Cake; there's a jewel hidden inside; whoever gets it is said to be blessed with long life and good fortune for a year
+- Prospector's Cake; there's a jewel hidden inside; whoever gets it is said to be blessed with long life and good fortune for a year
 - Puddle Treat; alcohol-soaked fruit cake; like a hairy buffalo in a sponge cake; something to get you drunk

 *Drink*

-- Clefthall 74; Clefthall is usually toasted to new business deals; this is a costly vintage
+- Clefthall 74; Clefthall is usually toasted to new business deals; this is a costly homelands vintage, nearly priceless
 - Stoneblush; an overly sweet and strong brandy imported from Sphere

 ***Encoded pairings***

 - First course: Gorma at Palada + Rothush - I want to betray Root so this bitterness I feel may become sweet.
-- Second course: Utbar's forge steaks + Vimndrought - I see clearly now and am ready and eager to change course.
+- Second course: Utbar's forge steaks + Vimdrought - I see clearly now and am ready and eager to change course.
-- Third course: Crown Cake + Clefthall 74 - I am ready to make a deal with you that I hope recovers lost treasure and helps us survive the year.
+- Third course: Prospector's Cake + Clefthall 74 - I am ready to make a deal with you despite the cost that I hope recovers lost treasure and helps make it through upcoming troubles.

 #### After-dinner conversation

 ***If the players decrypt the menu...***

 Naardor will share his secrets in return for help escaping Root.
+He will also gift things to the players to help them defeat Root.

 ***If the players were poisoned...***

-Naardor will interrogate the PCs and then coerce them into tracking down Hamner.
+Naardor will imprison and interrogate the PCs and then coerce them into tracking down Hamner.

 ***If Naardor finds out that the PCs killed Petra...***

-It will tigger the same consequences described above.
+It will trigger the same consequences described above.

 #### Downtime & research